Banana Oatmeal Muffins

 2. Mash bananas until smooth, then whisk in eggs, yogurt, oil, almond milk, vanilla, and sweetener.

-3. Stir in oats, cinnamon, baking powder, baking soda, and salt.
+3. Stir in oats, cinnamon, baking powder, baking soda, salt, and any desired add-ins.

-4. Let the batter rest 5–10 minutes so the oats soften.
+4. Let the batter rest 5–10 minutes to soften the oats.

 5. Scoop into 12 muffin cups and bake 18–22 minutes.